Camino Real Trekking, Hikes and Excursions

 Small groups

-Small groups allow a personal experience of the country and its culture.
+Small groups make for a personal experience of the country and its culture.

-Perfect organization of excursions and punctuality are our trademarks.
+Smoothly run excursions and punctuality are our hallmarks.